waste-of-kindergarten/xpython37-v0.1/python/Doc/c-api/intro.rst

 .. c:macro:: Py_UNREACHABLE()

-   Use this when you have a code path that you do not expect to be reached.
+   Use this when you have a code path that cannot be reached by design.
    For example, in the ``default:`` clause in a ``switch`` statement for which all possible values are covered in ``case`` statements.
 Use this in places where you might be tempted to put an ``assert(0)`` or ``abort()`` call.

+   In release mode, the macro helps the compiler to optimize the code, and avoids a warning about unreachable code.
+For example, the macro is implemented with ``__builtin_unreachable()`` on GCC in release mode.

+   A use for ``Py_UNREACHABLE()`` is following a call a function that never returns but that is not declared :c:macro:`_Py_NO_RETURN`.

+   If a code path is very unlikely code but can be reached under exceptional case, this macro must not be used.
+For example, under low memory condition or if a system call returns a value out of the expected range.
+In this case, it's better to report the error to the caller.
+If the error cannot be reported to caller, :c:func:`Py_FatalError` can be used.

    .. versionadded:: 3.7